Bio Patrick StackPoet | Performance Artist | Linguist

 Following stints in Sierra Leone, Mallorca, and Austrialia, he emigrated to Seville, Spain in 1988 where he taught English, and worked as a translator and interpreter.
 He moved back to Ireland in 1995, and settled in County Clare, where he works as a web developer, programmer, and adult education tutor.

 Patrick speaks Irish, Spanish, French and Portuguese, and is currently learning Arabic and Magyar (Hungarian).

 He is an active member of the Poetry Collective (formerly known as the 3-Leggèd Stool Poets) which he joined in 2007.

 Patrick has had poems published in Voicefree, Revival Poetry Journal, Crannóg, Brigid’s Fire, Outburst Magazine, Backstory Poetry Journal (Australia) and The Clare Champion.

 Stack has had two collections published – ‘The Parting’ (Clare Three-Leggèd Stool Poets, 2013) and ‘Rage’ (Revival Press, 2017).
 Both can be purchased here.

-A third collection entitled ’13’ is due to be published in the autumn of 2018.
+A third collection entitled ’13 :: The Tenderness of Knives’ is due to be published in July 2019.